ResearchApril 2026

 Enforcement Sequence: Graduated, Not Binary

-Permissionless on chain lending uses a single primitive: at LLTV breach, the smart contract sells the collateral to a permissionless liquidator.
-That works for ETH against ETH because the collateral is liquid and instantly sellable.
-For an LP interest there is no market to sell into and the borrower's actual cash flow is invisible to the contract.
+Permissionless on chain lending only has one lever: at LTV breach, sell the collateral to a liquidator.
+That works for ETH against ETH and fails for an LP interest where there is no market to sell into and the borrower's cash flow is invisible to the contract.
+Ravariant enforces against the cash flow timeline, not the price timeline.
+The recovery path runs through the periodic distribution stream, which a sell only engine cannot reach.

 Two Oracle Architecture